jsoma/designingviz/bars/5-histogram-cols.md

 # Extra-wide, 100% columns

-If you're making a bar graph of values that are one right after the other - a histogram, for example - make each bar **so wide it touches the bars on either side**.
+If you're making a bar graph of values that are one right after the other - a histogram, for example - you can make each bar **so wide it touches the bars on either side**.
 This helps convey the idea that there is nothing between one data point and the next.

 ![](assets/ai-100-pct-columns.png)